 Tie Downs

-Do not exceed, or even come close to, the weight capacity of your tie downs.
+Do not exceed, or come close to, the weight capacity of your tie downs.
 This will ensure that your cargo is safely transported, even across bumpy terrain.

 For light duty work, cam tie downs are much easier to operate.
 The simple mechanism allows for a basic pull to tighten and a press of a button to release.
 But, for heavy loads a ratcheting tie down will provide added strength and security.